Volunteer doctors turned away from Portugal's struggling health service

 Germany last week sent a team of military doctors to help. .

-A nationwide lockdown in place since mid-January has put a lid on soaring infections, and parliament is due to decide this week whether to extend it by another 15 days from Feb.
-14.
+A nationwide lockdown in place since mid-January has put a lid on soaring infections, with 2,583 new cases and 203 deaths reported on Tuesday, down from 16,432 and 303 ten days ago.

-Economy Minister Pedro Siza Vieira told a webinar that cases must fall further before lifting measures and warned that the recent spiral was "very negative" for Portugal's image.
+But Health Minister Marta Temido cautioned that it was "evident" the lockdown - in place until February 14 - must be extended, most likely until the end of March, to bring down patient numbers in hospitals to a manageable level.

-Epidemiologist Baltazar Nunes, of the Ricardo Jorge public health research institute, said restrictions would need to remain in place until the end of March to reduce patients in intensive care units to manageable levels.
+Earlier on Tuesday, in a webinar on saving the crucial tourism industry, Economy Minister Pedro Siza echoed calls to extend restrictions, warning that the recent spiral in cases was "very negative" for Portugal's image.

 (Reporting by Victoria Waldersee, additional reporting by Patricia Rua; Editing by Andrei Khalip and Andrew Cawthorne)